Deyinka/sqlalchemy/README.md

-*Instructions: Click on the raw button in the upper right hand corner of this box.
-Copy and paste the template into the README.md document on your github.
-Fill in the titles, information and links where prompted!
-Feel free to stray a bit to suit your project but try to stick to the format as closely as possible for consistency across DSWG projects.*

-# Project Name
+ Project Name
-Surf Play In Honolulu Beach
+Surf Play on Honolulu Beach

-#### -- Project Status: [Completed]
+- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is climate analysis of Honolulu.
+The purpose of this project is climate analysis and data exploration database of Honolulu.

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out

 ### Methods Used
 * Inferential Statistics
-* Machine Learning
-* Data Visualization
+* Data Visualization abd Analysis
-* Predictive Modeling
-* etc.

 ### Technologies
 * SQLAlchemy
 * Python
 * PostGres, MySql
-* Pandas, jupyter
+* Pandas, Matplotlib.

 ## Project Description
+Python and SQLAlchemy is used to do basic climate analysis and data exploration of your climate database.
+Using the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

+* Choose a start date and end date for your trip.
+Make sure that your vacation range is approximately 3-15 days total.

+* Use SQLAlchemy `create_engine` to connect to your sqlite database.

+* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)